pdw-git/express-k8s-demo/README.md

 This is a simple API server built on Node.js and the Express framework.
 It has been created as an educational tool for use to explore development and deployment patterns. **_This is not production ready code_**.

-To install the application ensure you have npm and nodejs available on the target system.
+To install the application ensure that npm and node.js are available on the target system.

-Run git clone against this repository to extract the code to a target directory.
+Run git clone against the https://github.com/pdw-git/express-api directory to get the latest source code.

 There is a default configuration that is described in the file environment/npm/.env.